 Value Added Tax (VAT) affects all types and sizes of businesses operating in the UK.
 It is important to understand when VAT registration is required, as well as the potential benefits and drawbacks of being a VAT-registered business, all of which we will discuss in this post.

-Whilst there is no legal obligation to register for VAT until annual turnover exceeds the ‘VAT threshold’, which is currently £85,000 (2022/23 tax year), voluntary VAT registration can provide many professional and financial benefits, including reclaiming VAT, boosting your corporate image, and opening doors to more business dealings and opportunities.
+Whilst there is no legal obligation to register for VAT until annual turnover exceeds the ‘VAT threshold’, which is currently £85,000 (2023/24 tax year), there are numerous benefits of being VAT registered, including reclaiming VAT, boosting your corporate image, and opening doors to more business dealings and opportunities.

 1. Reclaim VAT

-Whether you operate as a sole trader, a limited company, a partnership, or even a charity, VAT registration will allow you to reclaim ‘input tax’, which is the VAT that your business is charged on the goods and services that it purchases.
+Whether you operate as a sole trader, a limited company, a partnership, or even a charity, becoming VAT registered will allow you to reclaim ‘input tax’, which is the VAT that your business is charged on the goods and services that it purchases.

 Many businesses are able to reclaim more input tax than the VAT they collect from their customers (‘output tax’), so you could end up saving money if you register for VAT.
 Furthermore, you can reclaim VAT from the previous four years on certain business costs, as long as you have the required VAT records and invoices.